Older people dying on job at higher rate than all workers

 Ruth Finkelstein, co-director of Columbia University’s Aging Center, cautions against stereotyping.
 She said older people have a range of physical and mental abilities and that it’s dangerous to lump all people in an age group together because it could lead to discrimination.

-The AP analysis is based on data from the Bureau of Labor Statistics' Census for Fatal Occupational Injuries and from one-year estimates from the American Community Survey, which looks at the working population.
-It excludes cases where the cause of death was from a "natural cause," including a heart attack, stroke among others.
+The AP analysis is based on data from the Bureau of Labor Statistics’ Census for Fatal Occupational Injuries and from one-year estimates from the American Community Survey, which looks at the working population.
+It excludes cases where the cause of death was from a “natural cause,” including a heart attack or stroke.

 AP also examined the number and types of accidents in which older workers died between 2011, when the bureau changed the way it categorized accidents, to 2015: